All Episodes

 Real people are losing money.

-Pensioners, people who depend on their 401ks, the value of the stocks in those, they're losing money right now while Congress and Washington is kind of just dallying here.
+Pensioners, people who depend on their 401ks, the value of the stocks in those, they're losing money right now while Congress in Washington is kind of just dallying here.

 Blitzer.

-So the bottom line, you think there'll be a deal between now and Tuesday, somehow crafted.
+So the bottom line, you think there will be a deal between now and Tuesday somehow crafted.

 The rating agencies which make that judgment will look at this and they'll look at what comes out of this effort and see whether or not two things.

-Whether or not we have a serious attempt that's gonna affect the deficit and reduce the deficit, get this cloud of another vote of another debt ceiling of uncertainty off the table for at least 18 months until it's not about the election wolf.
+Whether or not we have a serious attempt that's going to affect the deficit and reduce the deficit, get this cloud of another vote of another debt ceiling of uncertainty off the table for at least 18 months until it's not about the election, Wolf.

 It's trying to give the general economy a chance to get healthier over the next 18 months.

-Well, he's not spoken to Speaker in a few days.
+Well, he's not spoken to the Speaker in a few days.

-The truth is it looks as though the speaker's rather engaged in putting together his bill, blah, blah, blah, blah, blah, blah.
+The truth is, it looks as though the Speaker is rather engaged in putting together his bill, blah, blah.

 You say the president has put forward a plan?